Why you need to track product prices on Amazon?

 The “Other seller” section can list prices from many other sellers.
 That is why when using the function we can in some cases get up to ten sellers.
 Another benefit is that you can scrape other sellers’ information like their name, link, store and other parameters.
 Let’s see this through an example:

-As you can see from the image, we got the vendor prices by using the built-in vendors_prices selector.
-And using the other vendor selectors like: vendors_names, vendor_links and vendor_store_link, we extracted their name, and their Amazon page URLs.
+As you can see from the image, we got the vendor prices by using the built-in sellers_prices selector.
+And using the other vendor selectors like: sellers_names and sellers_links, we extracted their name, and their Amazon storefront URLs.
 And all of the data is scraped by this using a single function!
 This is only one of the large pool of advantages that you will get while using the ImportFromWeb for Amazon product prices scraping.

-Main benefits from using ImportFromWeb for Amazon products price tracking
+Main benefits from using ImportFromWeb for Amazon prices tracking

 Using ImportFromWeb is fast and easy because it works with a simple function and the data is extracted directly into Google sheets which is a convenient format for any further data adjustment, integration and processing.